HOW DO YOU TELL LABOR IS A FEW DAYS AWAY?

 This post contains affiliate links.
 Please see my disclosure at the bottom of the page.

-How do you tell labor is a few days away?
+How do you feel right before labor starts?
 How do you feel 24 hours before labor?
 What are the signs of labor approaching?
 What are the signs labor is 24-48 hours away?

 It’s not always crystal clear, however, sometimes there are some signs more than others that you can rely on!

 There is still time for a prenatal class if you haven’t taken one yet!

 With all the craziness happening in the world- it’s hard to get to a hospital or physical class.
 Hilary is offering an online prenatal class– she’s been an OB nurse since 2001 and knows how to simplify labor so you can have a relaxing birth.
 She’s also really funny and down to earth!
 You can check it out here and get %10 off using the code PC10 🙂

 (use the code NEWMOMMA20 for any of the following)

 Let’s dive in to what each of these signs means: